siranishkd/portfoliov3.1/exampleSite/content/english/about.md

       duration : "Jul 2021-Dec 2021"
       content : "<br><br>"

-    # experience item loop
-    - name : "Graphic Designer"
-      company : "Fiverr.com"
-      duration : "2015-2018"
-      content : "Graphic design is art with a purpose.
-I love illustration, so logo desing is my favorite work.
-But i can do many things with graphics."

-    # experience item loop
+    - name : "Data Analyst Intern (Corporate Real Estate Strategy)" company : "Development Bank of Singapore (DBS)<br>" duration : "May 2021-Jul 2021"
+      content : "Worked with the Corporate Real Estate Strategy and Administration (CRESA) team to assist the Bank with their space management data.
+Used analytics tools, Excel and Tableau to produce insights, develop and test hypothesis and communicate recommendations."

-    - name : "Database Manager"
+    - name : "Data Analyst Intern"
-      company : "Polytechnic"
+      company : "Novelship<br>"
-      duration : "2014-2018"
+      duration : "Feb 2021-May 2021"
-      content : "Database management is among the fundamental processes in the software field of computing.
-I know MS Access very well."
+      content : "Worked at an active eCommerce startup as the key data analyst collaborating cross-functionally across various teams - Product, Finance, Marketing and Business Development.
+Used Tableau and SQL to build and maintain automated dashboards for the company.
+Performed cohort analysis and analysed user behaviour and patterns to generate insights."

 ############################### Skill #################################
 skill: